House adjourns before considering sanctuary cities bill

 Apr.
 05, 2018

 COLUMBIA, S.C.
-(AP) — The South Carolina House has adjourned without taking up legislation that would hold local governments responsible for reporting illegal immigrants.
+(AP) — The South Carolina House adjourned for the week Thursday without taking up legislation that would hold local governments responsible for reporting illegal immigrants.

 The measure had the support of Gov. Henry McMaster, but the bill never got a second reading, and lawmakers went home.
 Without a second reading and the April 10 deadline approaching for bills to advance from the House to be considered in the Senate, there's a chance the bill won't survive.

 South Carolina law requires local and state police to enforce federal immigration laws.
 The bill would require municipalities to file a yearly report showing they are in compliance with those laws to the South Carolina Law Enforcement Division.

 Democratic Rep. Gilda Cobb-Hunter of Orangeburg described the bill as "a solution in search of a problem."